inspircd/docs/docs/4/breaking-changes.md

 - GnuTLS 3+ is now required by the ssl_gnutls module.

-- OpenSSL 1.1+ is now required by the ssl_gnutls module.
+- OpenSSL 1.1+ is now required by the ssl_openssl module.

 - Perl 5.26+ is now required by `./configure` and all of the included Perl tools.